 Credit cards can be friend or foe to your wallet or pocketbook, it all depends on how you utilize them and of course, manage them.
 So, what can you do to make certain you aren't accidentally engaging in improper credit card habits?
-There are ways to avoid all of those spine crushing fees--specifically if you start making your monthly payment on time.
-And if you pay more than what is required you'll be even better off.
-It seems, that no matter how many times we read about critical credit card mistakes, they just keep happening.
+There are ways to avoid all of those spine-crushing fees--specifically if you start making your monthly payment on time.
+And if you pay more than the minimum monthly payment you'll be even better off.
+It seems that no matter how many times we read about critical credit card mistakes, they just keep happening.
 There's no way to know for sure if it is just due to forgetfulness, or the inability to stay on task and meet goals.

 Don't Let These Haunt Your FICO Score For Years

 - Don't live beyond your means and make senseless purchases: It can be easy to pick up that jacket you've been wanting all week, but can you really afford it?
 Even the very wealthy know that staying on budget is critical.
 You have to be able to pay for what you charge, and too many get carried away.
-If you plan on paying of your purchases at the end of the month you'll be fine.
-If you don't and you over spend, then you have a real problem.
+If you plan on paying for your purchases at the end of the month you'll be fine.
+If you don't and you overspend, then you have a real problem.

 - Don't apply for more credit for all the wrong reasons: Only apply for additional credit if you're doing it to minimize current credit card costs.
 If you have an offer where fees are less, then it might be wise to transfer a balance over.
 Just don't do this to spend more money.

 If you follow these tips then having a couple of credit cards can be great for a consumer.
 Stay on a budget and they can work even better.
 The more you use your credit and pay it off in full, the better your credit report will look.
 Go and overspend and not pay back in a timely manner and your credit report will suffer.
-Be smart and take advantage of a couple credit cards to prove your creditworthiness--not bury yourself in debt!
+Be smart and take advantage of a couple of credit cards to prove your creditworthiness—not bury yourself in debt!